 The Canadian Rockies take everything up a notch.
-Over the course of 1,000 miles from the U.S.-Canada border in Montana to northern British Columbia, the jagged peaks look like layer cakes of snow, ice, and fossil-studded 100-million-year-old limestone and shale.
-As the mountains wind their way up along the border between Alberta and British Columbia, lakes sparkle in shades of aquamarine and turquoise, torrential rivers surge down from lofty icefields into deep valleys, and lush evergreen conifer and larch forests hug the roadsides.
+Over the course of 1,000 miles, from the U.S.-Canada border in Montana to northern British Columbia, the jagged peaks look like layer cakes of snow, ice, and fossil-studded limestone and shale.
+As the mountains wind their way up along the border between Alberta and British Columbia, lakes sparkle in shades of aquamarine and turquoise, torrential rivers surge down from lofty icefields into deep valleys, and lush larch forests hug the roadsides.
 This protected land is a UNESCO World Heritage Site, the birthplace of the Canadian national park system, and some of Mother Nature’s finest work.

-The region has long been an outdoorsy playground for thrill-seekers (from kayakers in the summer to dog sledders in the winter), but its food and drink scene is finally drawing the attention of adventurous eaters.
-Especially since the founding of local culinary festival Canmore Uncorked in 2014, chefs have shined a spotlight on regional dining, tempting travelers to pop over from nearby Calgary or Edmonton, or cross the reopened border from the U.S. Visitors are discovering what the area’s original First Nation inhabitants and farmers markets regulars know well: The Canadian Rockies offer incredible bounty.
+The region has long been an outdoorsy playground for thrill-seekers (from kayakers in the summer to dog-sledders in the winter), but its food and drink scene is finally drawing the attention of adventurous eaters.
+To pair with the natural splendor, there’s equally dazzling Canadian Rocky Mountain cuisine, which encompasses elk, venison, and bison; trout-filled rivers; and abundant forageable ingredients like mushrooms, Saskatoon berries, and herbs.
+A locavore, mountain-to-table food movement has built on the endemic Rocky Mountain ingredients, along with the area’s overlapping historical culinary influences, to create bold meals fit for the breathtaking setting.
+Especially since the founding of local culinary festival Canmore Uncorked in 2014, chefs have shone a spotlight on regional dining, tempting travelers to pop over from nearby Calgary or Edmonton, or cross the border from the U.S., to taste the incredible bounty of the Canadian Rockies.

 What is Rocky Mountain cuisine?